-- The Board has over the course of seven years, adopted approximately 30 policies that focus on the intended long-term impacts, rather than the administrative means of achieving those impacts.
-New policies are developed, and existing policies are revised at the direction of the Board to address LIPA's long-term plans and values or adapt to changing circumstances in the industry or within LIPA's operations. - In 2021, the Board adopted a new policy on Asset Management. - In 2021, the Board hired Leading Resources, Inc. to conduct a review of the Board policy structure and to facilitate working group discussions to amend certain Board policies to better align with LIPA's vision for the utility.
-At the November 2021 meeting, the Board adopted updated policies on LIPA's Purpose and Vision, Transmission and Distribution Operations, Customer Experience, and Information Technology and Cyber Security. - With Leading Resources, Inc., the Board has formed additional working groups to review the following policies in 2022: Resource Planning and Clean Energy; Customer Value and Affordability; Role of LIPA Trustees; Staffing and Employment; Values of Responsiveness and Integrity; and Trustee Communications.
+- The Board has over the course of eight years, adopted approximately 30 policies that focus on the intended long-term impacts, rather than the administrative means of achieving those impacts.
+New policies are developed, and existing policies are revised at the direction of the Board to address LIPA's long-term plans and values or adapt to changing circumstances in the industry or within LIPA's operations. - In 2021, the Board hired Leading Resources, Inc. to conduct a review of the Board policy structure and to facilitate working group discussions to amend certain Board policies to better align with LIPA's vision for the utility.
+In 2022, the Board adopted updated policies on, among others, Clean Energy and Power Supply; Customer Value, Affordability and Rate Design; Fiscal Sustainability, and Economic Development and Community Engagement.
+With Leading Resources, Inc., the Board will form additional working groups, as needed, to review other policies in 2023.